 If the Interrupt On flag is 1 at the time the processor completes execution of any instruction, the processor honors any request on the interrupt request line.
 If the Interrupt On flag is 0, the CPU does not look at the interrupt request line; it just goes on to the next sequential instruction.
 The CPU honors an interrupt request by setting the Interrupt On flag to 0 so that no interrupts can interrupt the first part of the interrupt service routine.
-The CPU then places the updated program counter into memory location 0 and executes a "JMP@1" instruction.
+If no program map is enabled, the CPU places the updated program counter in physical memory location 0 and executes a "jump indirect" to physical memory location 1.
 It is assumed that location 1 contains the address, either direct or indirect, of the interrupt service routine.
+If a MMPU program map is enabled, the updated program counter is placed in logical memory location 0, the map is disabled, and the CPU executes a "jump indirect" to physical memory location 1.
+If a MMU program map is enabled, it is inhibited; the updated program counter is placed in physical memory location 0 and the CPU executes a "jump indirect" to physical memory location 1.